zhimoe/rs-notes/README.md

 } // Here, some_string goes out of scope and `drop()` is called.
 The backing memory is freed.

-//References and Borrowing
+// References and Borrowing:
-//since the ownership is too hard to track by coder's eye, rust introduce the ref and borrowing
+// since the ownership is too hard to track by coder's eye, rust introduce the ref and borrowing
 // a function that accept a ref will not takeover a value's ownership when the function is called ...
 // also will not drop the value's backend memory when function is return.

-//a variable can only have one mut ref or many immutable ref in a same scope;
+// a variable can only have one mut ref or many immutable ref in a same scope;

 //dangling reference
 fn dangle() -> &String {